charyaburt/CharyaBurt-CDDLL/README.md

    - Install with the following command: `brew install youtube-dl`
 * FFmpeg
   - Install with the following command:  `brew install ffmpeg`
+* Gdrive
+ - Install with the following command:  `brew install gdrive`

 ### Python Libraries